All Products

 Configure a TLS certificate for Ingress

-Attach a TLS certificate to an Ingress to enable HTTPS for your service.
+Attach a TLS certificate to an Ingress to enable HTTPS.

-The domain name in the TLS certificate must match the host value in the Ingress rules.
-A mismatch prevents the NGINX Ingress controller from loading the certificate.
+The TLS certificate domain must match the Ingress host value.
+A mismatch prevents the controller from loading the certificate.

 Step 1: Create the certificate and Secret.